kieran-ryan/leabhar-cliste/docs/naming.md

 - Avoid types
 - Include units e.g. `delaySeconds` unless the type tells you
   - e.g. use `delay` for a datetime object, instead of `delayDatetime`
-- Avoid use of `Base` or `Abstract` in naming i.e. use `Student` instead of `AbstractStudent`
+- Avoid `Base` or `Abstract` i.e. use `Student` instead of `AbstractStudent`
-- Sometimes structure needs to be changed.
-Refactor if you have 'utils' or 'helpers', consider whether its right to have them in same module
 - Prefer "from" over "to", like `pdf_from_html` instead of `html_to_pdf`.
 This keeps related names physically closer, as in `pdf = pdf_from_html("file.html")`
+- Refactor if you have `utils` or `helpers`, consider whether its right to have them in same module

-If you are still having trouble naming something, it probably means something needs to be restructured in the code.
+If you are still having trouble naming something, your code may require restructuring.

 ## References